guibranco/github-infisical-secrets-check-action/README.md

 # github-infisical-secrets-check-action

-🚨:octacat: A GitHub action to check and report secrets leaks in the repository using Infisical CLI
+🚨 :octocat: A GitHub action to check and report secrets leaks in the repository using Infisical CLI